Melody AuthMelody Auth

 git clone git@github.com:ValueMelody/melody-auth.git

-cd melody-auth
+cd melody-auth/server

 npm install